vernemq/vernemq/docs/connect.rst

 Connecting to VerneMQ
 =====================

-As MQTT is the main application protocol spoken by VerneMQ, you could use every protocol complient MQTT client library.
-This page gives an overview to the different options you have.
+As MQTT is the main application protocol spoken by VerneMQ, you could use any protocol compliant MQTT client library.
+This page gives an overview of the different options you have.

 C & C++
 -------

-We recommend to use the official `Paho MQTT client library <http://eclipse.org/paho/clients/c/embedded/>`_.
-A simple example would look like the following:
+We recommend the official `Paho MQTT client library <http://eclipse.org/paho/clients/c/embedded/>`_.
+A simple example looks like the following:

 .. code-block:: C